celiolucaslm/celiolucaslm/README.md

 - 🔭 I’m currently working as a **AI/ML Engineer.**

-- 📚 I’m continouasly learning **Programming, AI and Optimization.**
+- 📚 I’m continuously learning **Programming, AI and Optimization.**

 - 💬 Ask me about **Data Science, Artificial Intelligence and Python**